SolbiatiAlessandro/machine-learning/personalized-fashion-recommendations/system-design.md

 - user id
 - article id
 - articles bought by the users in last 7 days
+- dense bucketization for user features
+- dense bucketization for item features

 embedding features
 - article embedding from the picture, image understanding model